Cosmic shear nulling as a geometrical cosmological probe: Methodology and sensitivity to cosmological parameters and systematics: Conventions and useful equations

 For simplicity, we will drop the tilde in the main text.
-The variables we will use will be $\mathbf{n}$ for the 2-dimensional unit less position in sky and $\boldsymbol{\ell}$ for the corresponding scale.
-For 3-dimension usual space, we will use $\chi$ (or $D_K(\chi)$ in curved space) for distances and teh wave vector is $\boldsymbol{k}$.
+The variables we will use will be $\mathbf{n}$ for the two-dimensional unit less position in the sky and $\boldsymbol{\ell}$ for the corresponding scale.
+For the usual three-dimension space, we will use $\chi$ [or $D_K(\chi)$ in curved space] for distances, and the wave vector is $\boldsymbol{k}$.

-\subsection{Polyspectra Normalizations}
+\subsection{Polyspectra normalizations}

-We use the following conventions for the spectrum and bispectrum.
+We use the following conventions for spectrum and bispectrum: